JaedenRotondo/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

 Hi!
-I'm Jaeden, a Software Developer and Computer Science student at Concordia University specializing in full-stack development.
-I drive innovation through technical excellence, having implemented critical security solutions and developed performance-enhancing features that directly impact business outcomes.
+I'm Jaeden, a Software Developer with a Bachelor's degree in Computer Science from Concordia University, specializing in full-stack development and enterprise software solutions.
+I drive innovation through technical excellence, having built production-grade healthcare scheduling systems, implemented critical security solutions, and developed performance-enhancing features that directly impact business outcomes.

-My expertise spans across frontend technologies like React and TypeScript, backend development with Python and Java, and modern DevOps practices.
-I'm passionate about creating efficient, scalable applications and have a strong interest in AI and machine learning applications.
+My expertise spans frontend technologies like React and TypeScript, backend development with Node.js, Python, and Java, database design with PostgreSQL, and modern DevOps practices.
+I'm passionate about creating efficient, scalable applications with a strong focus on solving complex real-world problems through thoughtful software engineering.

-I'm eager to learn more through internships and contribute professionally to innovative projects.
-I have experience participating in hackathons where I've built creative solutions like fractal generators and coding games.
+Most recently, I've been developing enterprise healthcare software that combines advanced optimization algorithms with intuitive user experiences.
+I'm actively seeking full-time opportunities where I can contribute to innovative projects and continue growing as a developer while making meaningful impact.